Abnormal vaginal bleeding includes any vaginal bleeding that occurs

 Polyps, fibroids, cancers, and some benign tumors may be surgically removed from the uterus.

-Postmenopausal bleeding (occurring more than 6 months after menopause) is relatively common but is always considered abnormal.
+Postmenopausal bleeding (occurring more than 12 months after the last menstrual period) is relatively common but is always considered abnormal.
 Such bleeding can indicate a precancerous disorder (such as thickening of the lining of the uterus) or cancer.
 Thus, if such bleeding occurs, older women should see a doctor promptly so that cancer can be ruled out or be treated immediately.